Tamron SP AF 60mm F2 Di II LD (IF) A-mount lens review by QuietOC

 Borrows the Lens ID of the DT 1.8/50 SAM

 |comment:||I capriciously bought another copy of this lens.
 I did regret selling the previous copy.
 "Made in Japan"|

 This lens has an impressively large front element for a small macro lens.
 The front element is nearly flush with the front of the body.
 The included plastic hood is small for the focal length, but probably generous for the working distance.
 The hood bayonet is a larger diameter than the similar ones on the Sony 55 mm filter size lenses.

 At close focus the 60/2 has a tighter field-of-view than the 18-55 at 55 mm, but is slightly wider than the short end of the 55-200 and considerably wider than the short end of the 55-300.
 The Minolta 35-105 and 28-105 report the focal length as 60 mm.
 The 16-105 reports 70 mm.

-Image quality is great except some minor CA at the edges of the frame and some softness on the right side.
-It seems to be nearly as sharp and have as much contrast as the 30/2.8, but the much narrower depth of field makes precise focus more difficult.
+Image quality is good except some minor lateral CA at the edges of the frame and some softness on the right side.
 Rendering at non-macro distances is also very nice.
+It mostly covers full-frame especially at close focus, but it is not very sharp outside APS-C crop.
+The least vignette is around f/5.6.

 Mounting the 30/2.8 reversed using a 49 mm to 55 mm coupler on the front of this lens results in a decent 2:1 macro.